Arnhem War Museum 40/45

 with a jeep in which four young men are sitting.
 Innocent boys

 who (have) had to fight without clearly knowing what for, cannon fodder.

 Another diorama depicts the evacuation of the 90,000 and 130,000 inhabitants

-from Arnhem who have fled the city in rows after the failed capture of the
+from Arnhem who fled the city in rows after the failed capture of the

-Finally, Eef Peeters, while looking up at the two parachutes hanging in the front of the Walburgiskerk: “This height alone makes Out of Ammo a unique exhibition.
-No museum in the world can go that high, that's because we can and can be in this church.”
+Finally, Eef Peeters, looking up at the two parachutes hanging in front of the Walburgiskerk: “This height alone makes Out of Ammo a unique exhibition.
+No museum in the world can go that far, that's because we are allowed and can be in this church.”